getgrav/grav-learn/pages/17/05.admin-panel/03.page/doc.md

 Once you have filled out this information, selecting **Continue** will take you to the new page's editor.
 We will cover the Page Editor in more detail in [a following guide](../page-editor).

+> [!CAUTION]
-!!
-Whether a page is visible or not in these settings only has an effect on navigation.
+> Whether a page is visible or not in these settings only has an effect on navigation.
 A page's ability to be visited by a browser is determined by the page's [publishing settings](../../content/headers#published).

 #### Add Modular Page